ZeroLiam/PAP/README.md

 # Updates
 # SEPT 04: The full project is in `phoneaspixelweb` all in lowercase
+I forgot to say it in the original Wiki message, sorry!

 # Aug 23: I'M NOT GIVING UP EASILY
 ## Rebuild in SCSS & use Calc